Man to be sentenced for murder of nine-year-old Olivia Pratt-Korbel | ITV News

-A man is due to be sentenced for the murder of Liverpool schoolgirl Olivia Pratt-Korbel.
+A dad will be sentenced for the murder of schoolgirl Olivia Pratt-Korbel later.

+Cashman fired through the front door of Olivia's family home hitting the hand of her mother Cheryl Korbel, 46, before fatally wounding the schoolgirl on 22 August 2022.

+A jury at Manchester Crown Court unanimously found him guilty of murder and wounding with intent of her mother Cheryl Korbel, 46.

-The jury also found him guilty of the attempted murder of Nee and two counts of possession of a firearm with intent to endanger life.
+The 10 men and two women also found him guilty of the attempted murder of Nee and two counts of possession of a firearm with intent to endanger life.

 During the 19-day trial at Manchester Crown Court, the jury heard Cashman admitted operating as a “high-level” cannabis dealer in the area.